Cost of living: Is it cheap to live in Spain?

 1. Compared with other developed countries: Yes, Spain is much cheaper to live in!

-When comparing with other developed counties, Spain is much cheaper to live in.
+When compared with other developed counties, Spain is much cheaper to live in.
 According to Numbeo, Spain is one of the cheapest countries to live in Western Europe.
 This website records the real prices of different categories of expenses.
-In terms of cost-of-living index, the most expensive Spanish city Bilbao is ranked as the No. 133 expensive city in Europe, way lower than cities in Switzerland, Norway, or France.
+In terms of the cost-of-living index, the most expensive Spanish city "Bilbao" is ranked as the No. 133 expensive city in Europe, way lower than cities in Switzerland, Norway, or France.
 If you want to find a work-life balance or retire somewhere sunny, Spain is a great option.

 2. The living expenses